 When we talk about batteries going bad, we think about the expiration date, which is typically written on each battery.

 The expiration date is the estimated date when the battery’s charge is only 80% of what it was initially.
-Batteries have a self-discharge rate, which is the speed at which they lose charge while you’re not using them.
+Batteries have a self-discharge rate, the speed at which they lose charge while you’re not using them.

 Some batteries have faster discharge rates than others.
 It varies based on the brand and type of battery.
-You can’t compare different batteries in this way since they operate using different chemical reactions in the battery’s interior.
+You can’t compare different batteries in this way since they operate using various chemical reactions in the battery’s interior.

 This means that just because a battery happens to be past its expiration date, it does not mean you cannot use it.
 You will likely still be able to get a great deal of use out of it unless you have waited so long that it has completely self-discharged.